FherStk/AutoCheck/docs/tutorials/student.md

 ## Video tutorial
 Despite that you'll find a complete tutorial below this lines, a video tutorial about how to install and setup AutoCheck in order to run its **command line application** is also available : [https://youtu.be/PHIZlj9Ly3Q](https://youtu.be/PHIZlj9Ly3Q)

-**WARNING**: Running the application as seen in the video wont work with .NET6 under Ubuntu 20.04 if it has been installed as a snap package, the following tutorial describes a method that works for any kind of OS and installation type.
+**WARNING**: The `terminal` folder has been renamed to `cli`; also running the application as seen in the video wont work with .NET6 under Ubuntu 20.04 if it has been installed as a snap package, the following tutorial describes a method that works for any kind of OS and installation type.

 ## How to use the application
 ### Pre-requisites